Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Giants stats and trends

-- In New York's 13 games this season, it has six wins against the spread.

-- The Giants have covered the spread once this season when underdogs by 10 points or more (in two chances).
+- The Giants have been underdogs by 10.5 points or more two times this season and covered the spread once.

-- New York's games this season have gone over the point total four times in 13 opportunities (30.8%).
+- New York's games this season have hit the over four times in 13 opportunities (30.8%).

-- When New York scores more than 22.1 points, it is 4-0 against the spread and 3-1 overall.
+- New York is 4-0 against the spread and 3-1 overall when the team records more than 22.1 points.

 - The Giants have turned the ball over 17 times, 10 fewer times than the Cowboys have forced turnovers (27).